 Welfare events occur throughout the term (we usually hold a brunch the morning after every bop, and welfare teas) and are also free of charge, so please come along for delicious food and drink and a friendly chat!

-If you would like to see Denise concerning yourself or someone else please email or call her.
-Unless the matter is urgent she will then arrange to see you on the next Tuesday morning when she will be at 16 St Giles.
+If you would like to see Denise concerning yourself or someone else please email her.
+Unless the matter is urgent she will then arrange to see you on the next Thursday morning when she will be at 16 St Giles'.
 You find her by pressing the bell marked ‘Michael Riordan’ on the list on the side gate.
-Denise will be working in Michael Riordan’s office each Tuesday morning (0th week to 9th week), and will come down and meet you.
+Denise will be working in Michael Riordan’s office each Thursday morning (0th week to 9th week), and will come down and meet you.